matteo-maria-tommasini/chem-sieve-external-dependencies/README.md

 The file fftw-3.3.10.tar.gz was downloaded from https://www.fftw.org/download.html

+The file eigen-3.4.0.tar.gz was downloaded from https://eigen.tuxfamily.org/

 The file gadgets/ezETAProgressBar.hpp was dowloaded from https://ezprogressbar.sourceforge.net and slightly adapted

+The file tclap-1.2.5.tar.gz was downloaded from https://tclap.sourceforge.net

 Due to the large size of the Boost library, this repository includes a split version (8 parts) of the original tarball distributed by Boost.
 The script